Vipah1/alx-low_level_programming/README.md

-This is the readme for static libraries in C
+this is a readme for bit manipulation